 Complete Care For Your Companion

 Is your pet looking unwell?
 Is it time to get your furry friend desexed?
-Get in touch with the friendly Taree vets and nurses at Golf Course Veterinary Hospital today!
-We proudly care for companion pets of all breeds, shapes and sizes at our fully equipped clinic in Taree.
+Do you need a vet in Taree?
+Get in touch with the friendly vets and nurses at Golf Course Veterinary Hospital today!
+We proudly care for companion pets of all breeds, shapes and sizes at our fully equipped vet clinic in Taree.

 From wellness examinations and

-When you call 02 65526022 after hours, you will hear a recorded message giving you the option to have your call transferred to a VetCheck 24/7 triage nurse.
-The VetCheck Triage Nurse will help you decide if your pets problem can wait until the hospital is open again, and they will guide you regarding what to do if the problem cannot wait.
-Emergencies needing attention will be directed to our on-call vet or the Animal Referral & Emergency Centre in Newcastle (https://arecvet.com.au/) .
-You can find out more about VetCheck 24/7 by going to https://vetcheck247.com/
+When you call (02) 6552 6022 after hours, you will hear a recorded message giving you the option to call the VetCheck 24/7 triage nurse.
+The VetCheck triage nurse will help you decide if your pet's problem can wait until the hospital is open again and will guide you on what to do if it cannot.

 Wildlife